 Hester has been working as a copyeditor and proofreader since 2005.
 She specialises in copyediting academic books and journals in humanities subjects for a variety of publishers and educational institutions.
 She also works directly with individual academic authors, particularly in development editing for non-native speakers.
 Before moving into editorial work, she was an academic historian and museum curator.

-Gerard became an Advanced Member of the SfEP in 1998 and received an LCGI in Editorial Skills in 2010.
+Gerard became an Advanced Member of the SfEP, now the CIEP, in 1998 and received an LCGI in Editorial Skills in 2010.
 He lives near the Roman Wall in Cumbria.

 Annie has been an editor throughout her career, starting in trade non-fiction and mass-market paperback publishing, then working for a number of non-profit organisations, before concentrating on editing in the humanities and social sciences.
 She now works as a freelance proofreader, copyeditor and project manager for a number of academic publishers, and has experience of typesetting in Quark and InDesign.